andreayup/andreayup/README.md

-# Andrea Yap
+# Andrea Yap :bug:

 **``Musician/Creator/Developer``**

 I'm a full-stack developer building interactive solutions to real-life problems one step at a time.
-All coding projects are built from scratch: ideation, user requirements, planning, testing and of course developing :)
-I'm currently working on VR model designs and VR game development!
+All coding projects are built from scratch: ideation, user requirements, planning, testing and of course, developing :computer: I'm currently working on VR model designs and VR game development :video_game:

 I am confident in
 <p align="center">